-If the windows are dusty but not streaky, you may clean them without using a cleaning solution, homemade or commercial.
-Simply pick up and wipe away the dust using a lint-free cloth.
+If the windows are dirty but not streaky, you may clean them without needing a cleaning solution, homemade or commercial.
+Simply pick up and wipe away the dirt needing a lint-free cloth.
 Then, after you’re finished, polish the glass to a streak-free sheen with a separate, clean cloth.

 Clean your windows on an overcast day if possible.
 When the sun shines directly on the window, the cleaning solution dries faster, leaving streaks or water stains behind.

 While making your own window cleaner with natural components is more environmentally friendly and better for your skin and lungs than the harsh chemicals found in many commercial cleaners, there are a few safety precautions to be aware of.

 Natural substances like white vinegar, lemon juice, and essential oils are great DIY glass cleaners, but they should not be used in place of genuine sanitizers that have been shown to destroy 99.9% of disease-causing germs.

 Never combine vinegar and chlorine bleach.
 When the fundamental chemical component in bleach, sodium hypochlorite, reacts with the acetic acid present in vinegar, it forms hypochlorous acid and emits deadly chlorine gas.
 Long-term exposure to chlorine gas can cause skin burns, shortness of breath, and even death.

 Windex and other commercial window cleaners are frequently ammonia-based, which can leave streaks or cloudy patches on some glass.
 Ammonia-based window cleaners, for example, should not be used to clean car windows since the residue may impair the driver’s view.